Code-Institute-Submissions/clicksnap/README.md

   - Fill out ‘Email’ correctly - Text box alert appears on the _‘Date of Birth’_ field: _"please fill in this field"_
   - Fill out ‘Date of Birth’ - form is able to be submitted - all fields are reset

+- __Map__
+  - Click map - Directed to Google Maps with the correct location.

 __Footer__
 - __Social Media Links__
-  - From navigation menus _Home, Gallery, Schedule and Contact_ pages
+  - From navigation menu's _Home, Gallery, Schedule and Contact_ pages
   - Click _‘Facebook Icon’_ Link - Directed to Facebook website or application if available
   - Click _‘Twitter Icon’_ Link - Directed to Twitter website or application if available
   - Click _‘LinkedIn Icon’_ Link - Directed to LinkedIn website or application if available